jamestkelly/personal-portfolio/README.md

 Future developments to this website will naturally come over time as I gain further experience and insight into what I would like to do with the platform.
 At this current point in time the only primary  development I would like to make is to further develop the THREE.js integration to better work on mobile devices.

+Furthemore, I also aim to further improve the CI/CD functionality through the addition of tests regarding performance, primarily targeting that of the THREE.js integration.

 ## Acknowledgements
 The development of this website was made possible to the standard that it is through some of the following resources.